 Recently, a study by the University of Montreal, discovered a correlation between food, eating before bed and nightmares.
 In their study, they found that 9.5% of the study’s participants reported a link between late eating and nightmares.

 Another study published in the Journal of The Mind and Body, found that ice cream and candy bars can trigger increased brain waves.
 This caused 7 of their 10 participants to experience nightmares.
 The study also revealed just going to bed on a full stomach, whatever you ate, can cause nightmare-inducing brain waves.

 So what can you do about your nightmares?

-Don’t eat before bed — I love when I can say that when I’m right about something.
+Don’t eat before bed — We love when we can say that when we’re right about something.
 One simple way to avoid having a bad dream is to avoid eating a large or heavy meal before you go to bed.
 Give yourself a few hours between eating and sleep so your body can digest the food without affecting your sleep.

 If you need to eat before bed, nibble on something light like fresh popcorn.
 Not only will you consume less calories, you’ll also consume less sugar, fat and spicy food — all of which can contribute to brain activity that leads to nightmares.

 Sleep on your right side — Prevention Magazine shared a 2004 study written in Sleep and Hypnosis which found people who sleep on their left sides had “significantly more nightmares than those who slept on their right side.”
 The obvious takeaway: try rolling over onto your right side while you sleep and reduce your chances of a bad dream.